davidalovell/studio/journal/2022-03-08 - CBT prep and notes.md

 When I got to work I looked at my list of tasks and completely froze.
 I could not see how I was going to complete any of those tasks.

 I felt agitated and panicked.

+I wrote a bunch of stuff but have started thinking about work.
+I feel on edge.
+With my answers am I misding the point again?
+Am I focusing on the wrong things?